+(Diagram describing off-axis field points)

 Regardless of the UUT field angle, the standard object (a pinhole for example) always remains fixed on the axis of the collimating lens.
 This ensures that the collimator produces the same well-corrected wave front at every UUT field position.
 The LensCheck can access off-axis field points in the plane that is parallel to the table on which the instrument rests.
 In order to access field points outside of this plane the UUT must be rolled around its optical axis so that the field point in question is brought into the horizontal plane.
 An optional motorized rotary lens mount is available for automating this function.

+(Image of rotary lens mount)

 The UUT forms an aerial image of the collimated object in its focal plane.
 In the case of a camera lens, for example, this is the location at which an image sensor might be placed.
 In order to measure the geometric imaging characteristics of the UUT we need to know where in 3-dimensional space this image is formed, and to assess the resolving power of the lens (in particular to measure its MTF) we need to map to distribution of energy with in the image.
 The more tightly focused the energy, the greater the resolving power of the UUT (and the higher the MTF).

 In order to map accurately the energy distribution with the image with sufficient spatial resolution, the LensCheck uses a microscope objective to relay a magnified image onto a camera.
 The microscope relay and the camera together form the image analyzer portion of the LensCheck and, since different wavebands require different cameras, there are different image analyzers for the LensCheck VIS and the LensCheck LWIR.
 The microscope objectives are interchangeable in the case of the LensCheck VIS but not in the case of the LensCheck LWIR.

-A three-axis stage assembly provides the ability to move the focus of the microscope objective along three orthogonal axes, two of which are motorized.
+(Diagram showing movement along the three axes) A three-axis stage assembly provides the ability to move the focus of the microscope objective along three orthogonal axes, two of which are motorized.
 Selecting field points in the horizontal plane by rotating the UUT about its entrance pupil causes the image to move in a horizontal plane behind the lens.
 The x-axis is motorized so that it can automatically move to the corresponding field height in the image plane, and the motorized z-axis (along the optical axis of the UUT) permits the location of best focus to be found automatically.
 The y-axis is manually adjustable so that the operator can center the image vertically within the field of view of the image analyzer after mounting the UUT.
 The x-axis includes a glass encoder scale to precisely measure the image location at each field point in the image plane.
 From this information, and from knowing the corresponding field angle (also determined using a glass scale rotary encoder), the OpTest 7 software is able to calculate geometric parameters such as focal length and distortion.
 By knowing the z-location of best focus at each field point we can report field curvature, and by measuring the MTF in both the sagittal and tangential directions we can measure the astigmatism at each field location.

 The LensCheck instrument is controlled by a desktop computer running the OpTest 7 software.
 This application controls the motorized axes of motion and acquires and analyzes the image from the image analyzer.
 This is the same OpTest 7 software that is used to run the larger lens measurement benches provide by Optikos, although the user interfaces is tailored specifically for the LensCheck instruments.